 - You want to talk about a new model release or framework drama at lunch.

 - You treat AI as the most useful junior engineer you've ever paired with.
-We use Cursor and Claude Code all day; you should too.
+We use Cursor, Claude Code and Codex all day.
+You should too.

 - You've opened a PR somebody wasn't paying you to open.

-And you probably won't belong here if you're scared of AI.
+And you probably won't belong here if you're scared of AI replacing you.
 We see it as a tool that takes care of the boring parts so we can focus on the harder ones.
 The engineers we want use it as leverage and ship more because of it.

 Who this isn't for